 In the arena of Linux, LaTeX is considered as a standard markup language.
-It helps the users for editing the documents to markup level.
-There are lots of best LaTeX Editor available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
-In this tutorial, I am going to share with you a list of top best LaTeX Editors for Linux and how to install those on Ubuntu.
+It helps the users for editing the documents to the markup level.
+There are lots of best LaTeX Editors available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
+In this tutorial, I will share with you a list of the top best LaTeX Editors for Linux and how to install those on Ubuntu.
 If you are a great fan of LaTeX editing or just started to learn it, this list will guide you to get the best LaTeX Editor for your Linux system.

 Best LaTeX Editor: Top 33 Reviewed

-Here this list will be divided into 3 part that means I will be covering standalone software, online LaTeX editor and lastly, LaTeX with extensions.
+Here, this list will be divided into 3 parts: I will cover standalone software, online LaTeX editor, and LaTeX with extensions.

 Note: For clarification, these applications are not listed in any specific order, and the features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or my personal experience using them.

-TeXmaker is one of the best LaTeX editor available out there.
+TeXmaker is one of the best LaTeX editors available out there.
 It’s to be the most user-friendly LaTeX IDE for the newbie.
-TeXmaker supports all the major platforms including Windows, Linux, and MacOS.
-It provides syntax highlighting, auto code completion, code folding, spell checking, etc.
+TeXmaker supports all the major platforms, including Windows, Linux, and macOS.
+It provides syntax highlighting, auto code completion, code folding, spells checking, etc.

-TeXStudio is a fork of Texmaker which comes with cross-platform features and lots of customization.
-It provides writing support including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and built-in output viewer.
+TeXStudio is a fork of Texmaker, which comes with cross-platform features and lots of customization.
+It provides writing support, including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and a built-in output viewer.

 Maybe Kile is the editor; you had been looking for years.
-You can customize anything and very easy to use.
-After Installing, you will not be bored after a day-long working on it and this how it becomes one of the best LaTeX editors.
-Kile is a fantastic LaTeX editor which offers some unique features like image insertion, creating tables automatically, and enumeration macros are helpful.
-If you’re a beginner then definitely Kile will teach you nicely and professionally.
-Besides all the standard features, it can manage the project and provides a command line interface also.
+You can customize anything, and very easy to use.
+After Installing, you will not be bored after a day-long working on it, and this how it becomes one of the best LaTeX editors.
+Kile is a fantastic LaTeX editor that offers some unique features like image insertion, creating tables automatically, and enumeration macros are helpful.
+If you’re a beginner, then definitely Kile will teach you nicely and professionally.
+Besides all the standard features, it can manage the project and provides a command-line interface also.

 RTextDoc is an excellent choice for a LaTeX editor.
-It has attractive and easy to use features including word look-up with more than 40 dictionaries, built-in graphics program based on PStricks, and instant grammar checker.
+It has attractive and easy to use features, including a word look-up with more than 40 dictionaries, built-in graphics program based on PStricks, and an instant grammar checker.
 It also supports all the primary OS like Windows, Mac OS, and Linux.

 TeXpen is a LaTeX editor for Windows, Linux, and Mac OS.
-This software developed in Qt/C++.
-Auto-completion, Highlighting, Theme templates, One-Click compiling, Built-in PDF preview, Real Time Equation preview, etc. are mentionable features it can offer.
+This software was developed in Qt/C++.
+Auto-completion, Highlighting, Theme templates, One-Click compiling, Built-in PDF preview, Real-Time Equation preview, etc., are mentionable features it can offer.

 TeXWorks LaTeX editor is a bit different from any other discussed here.
-It has two side by side panels which provides with an editor window and a document preview window.
+It has two side by side panels, which provides an editor window and a document preview window.
 Clicking o the document preview finds the edit mark at that TeX source related to the clicked location.
-This feature is out of the box, and that makes it best LaTeX editor for the beginner.
+This feature is out of the box, making it the best LaTeX editor for the beginner.
 Unlike other LaTeX editors, it has all the regular features.

-Gummi is also an open source and cross-platform LaTeX editor available out there.
-It has two-pane view mode which helps the user to edit the syntax and formatting error easily.
+Gummi is also an open-source and cross-platform LaTeX editor available out there.
+It has a two-pane view mode, which easily helps the user edit the syntax and formatting errors.
 It also saves a pdf copy automatically of the LaTeX documents when you keep it.
 There are many mentionable features available like a citing tool, inserting images, helpers for matrix and table editing, configurable snippets of code, spell checker, built-in document viewer, etc.

 Install for Ubuntu and Linux Mint